pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/facets-count-text-search.md

  * __Date Range Filter.__ The pipeline uses a [$text](https://www.mongodb.com/docs/atlas/atlas-search/text/) operator for matching descriptions containing the term _fraud_.
 Additionally, the search criteria includes a [$range](https://www.mongodb.com/docs/atlas/atlas-search/return-stored-source/) operator.
 The `$range` operator allows you to match records between two numbers or two dates.
 The example pipeline applies a date range, only including documents where each `datetime` field's value is _30-January-2022_.

  * __Facet Boundaries & Counts.__ The pipeline uses a `facet` _collector_ to group metadata results by date range boundaries.
 Each boundary in the example defines a 6-hour period of the same specific day for a document's `datetime` field.
 A single pipeline can declare multiple facets; hence you give each facet a different name.
 The pipeline only defines one facet in this example, labelling it _fraudEnquiryPeriods_.
 When the pipeline executes, it returns the total count of matched documents and the count of matches in each facet grouping.
-There was no _fraud_ related enquiries between midnight and 6am, indicating that perhaps the fraud department only requires "skeleton-staffing" for such periods.
+There were no _fraud-related_ enquiries between midnight and 6am, indicating that perhaps the fraud department only requires "skeleton-staffing" for such periods.
 In contrast, the period between 6am and midday shows the highest number of fraud-related enquiries, suggesting the bank dedicates additional staff to those periods.